-We are in the process of creating this new website to share information and raise awareness about the Brixham Non-Conformist churchyard, its history, significance to the town of Brixham, the services we provide and the current issues facing the Trustees today.
+We have created this website to share information and raise awareness about the Brixham Non-Conformist churchyard, its history, significance to the town of Brixham, the services we provide and the current issues facing the Trustees today.

 Set up on 16 May 1850 when the founding Trustees paid William Gillard Snr and Jnr £50 for a parcel of land in Pomeroy’s Court Field.
 (Drew St now)